The VAT Return

 - If this is your first VAT Return in Xero, in your Financial Settings check your VAT details are correct.

-- If this isn't your first VAT Return in Xero, check you've published all previous periods' returns in date order so you can include late VAT claims on your new return.
+- If this isn't your first VAT Return in Xero, check you've published all previous periods' returns in date order.

 Run your VAT Return